Barefoot Beach Snorkeling

 After a long day of snorkeling at Barefoot Beach, you might want to grab a cool, refreshing drink at Tukka Beach Bar centrally located midway down the East End.

 To reach the snorkeling on Grand Cayman Island by air, you will fly into the Owen Roberts International Airport (GCM).
 There are regular flights from Houston, Dallas and Miami.
 Once on Grand Cayman Island, the snorkeling dive sites are easily accessed by renting either a scooter or jeep, both of which are common means of transportation on the island.
 There is also a public bus that covers most regions of the island.
 When departing the Cayman Islands, there is a departure tax of $37.50USD.
 This tax may be included in the airline ticket, but you will want to verify in advance.

 The Barefoot Beach snorkeling dive site is located on the East End of the island on Queens Road.
-If it is still there, there is an old Barefoot Gardens Villa sign for an old proposed resort, which is about 3.25 miles from the intersection with Frank Sound Road, and the beach access is next to this property (unsigned and can be easily missed).
+If it is still there, there is an old Barefoot Gardens Villa sign for an old proposed resort, which is about 3.25 miles from the intersection with Frank Sound Road, and the beach access is next to this property (usually unsigned and can be easily missed).
 There is limited roadside parking spread among two informal parking areas with room for 2 cars each.

-Overall, Barefoot Beach is the 15th most popular snorkel dive spot of all 24 snorkeling dives in Grand Cayman.
+Overall, Barefoot Beach is the 14th most popular snorkel dive spot of all 24 snorkeling dives in Grand Cayman.
 Several of the better snorkeling spots are nearby Barefoot Beach including Queens Monument, South Channel Garden, Anchor Point, Sunrise-Noon-Sunset and Morritts - Reef Resort.